tahajahangir/jdate/README.md

 `JDate.now` returns current time as number, and is exactly same as `Date.now` (It's return value does not depends on calendar being used)

-`JDate.UTC` can be used to convert jalali dates (in UTC time) to numberic value:
+`JDate.UTC` can be used to convert jalali dates (in UTC time) to numeric value:

 	>>> JDate.UTC(1393, 2, 3, 17, 19)
 	1400951940000